wp-cc-clouddrop/clouddrop/k8s/azure_exporter/README.md

 Each files defines metrics of resources to be scrape for each user (dennis, fazel, aiman).

+NOTE!!
+The file will be mounted to the pods as k8s ConfigMaps.
+That means, updating file here only will not change anything.
+The ConfigMaps must also be updated.

 NOTE: Azure Monitor limits to 1200 requests per hour so use low scrape rate in Prometheus.